alexashley/kong-plugin-cloudflare-ip-restriction/README.md

 Other features:

 - Installing the plugin globally will provide IP whitelisting for all services/routes, with individual plugin installs extending the global plugin's whitelist by default.
 - The whitelist configuration allows for a description of the IP address.

 ## security concerns

 This plugin assumes that Kong is only reachable via a trusted proxy.
 Spoofing a header is trivial and this plugin provides no additional safety mechanisms.

+### install

+`luarocks install kong-plugin-cloudflare-ip-restriction`

+`export KONG_CUSTOM_PLUGINS=cloudflare-ip-restriction`

 ## configuration

 | name                        | description                                                                                              | default                |
 |-----------------------------|----------------------------------------------------------------------------------------------------------|------------------------|